yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA.md

 #### Page 54

 There are too many spaces for the third `exec` code scenario.
-The exmaple should be formatted as follows:
+The example should be formatted as follows:

 ```puppet
 exec { 'refresh exampleapp configuration':